WebAssembly/component-model/design/mvp/Explainer.md

 When instantiating a module via `instantiate`, the two-level imports of the core modules are resolved as follows:
 1. The first `name` of the import is looked up in the named list of `core:instantiatearg` to select a core module instance.
+(In the future, other `core:sort`s could be allowed if core wasm adds single-level imports.)
 2. The second `name` of the import is looked up in the named list of exports of the core module instance found by the first step to select the imported core definition.